alexb997/design_patterns/Structural Patterns Exercises/FacadePatternExample/ReadMe.md

    java -cp src Main
    ```

-This setup demonstrates how to use the Facade Pattern to provide a simple interface for interacting with complex subsystems, making it easier to manage and use them.
+This setup demonstrates how the Facade Pattern simplifies control of multiple subsystems with additional features like mode switching, volume control, and error handling.